cvravi9/Benchmarking_SVCs/Allele_Frequency/vcfstats/README.md

 ## 3. Outputs

-* For each input vcf file there are 'Overall allele frequency distribution', 'Number of Variants on Each Chromosome', & 'Counting Type of Mutant Genotypes for each Chromosome'.
+* For each input vcf file there are 'Overall allele frequency distribution', 'Number of Variants on Each Chromosome', & 'Counting Type of Mutant Genotypes for each Chromosome' in a new directory namely 'Miracum_0.4', 'Miracum_0.7', 'Somatic_0.4' & 'Somatic_0.7'.